arismoko/ARIS-Language/README.md

 ## Acknowledgements
 Developing ARISL has been a collaborative and learning experience.
 I would like to extend my heartfelt thanks to:

+- **TJ**: For his invaluable help in testing and for keeping me motivated when the project became complex.
 - **ANTLR**: For providing the tools that made developing ARISL much easier.
-- **My boyfriend, TJ**: For his invaluable help

- in testing and for keeping me motivated when the project became complex.

 ---